KQM-git/GINews/readme.md

 - Fixes an issue whereby the display density of Prime Ice Constructs is abnormally high in certain areas of Snezhnaya.

 - Reduces the frequency at which "Sign: Icon" and "Sign: Text" are pushed for all types of Prime Ice Constructs.

-*Effective time of the above changes: If a Traveler has not logged into the game between <t class="t_lc" contenteditable="false">2026/08/14 04:00</t> and <t class="t_gl" contenteditable="false">2026/08/14 11:13</t>, the changes will take effect immediately upon their next login.
-If a Traveler has logged into the game during the specified period, the changes will take effect when they log in again after <t class="t_lc" contenteditable="false">2026/08/15 04:00</t>.

 〓<t class="t_gl" contenteditable="false">2026/08/13 16:10</t> Update Details〓